croomjm/RoboND-Perception-Project/project_submission/writeup.md

   * Test World 3 ([see yaml](./output_3.yaml)): 7 of 8 (88%)

  Here are the camera views as captured in RViz:

+  Test World 1
   ![Test World 1][test_world_1_result]

+  Test World 2
   ![Test World 2][test_world_2_result]

+  Test World 3
   ![Test World 3][test_world_3_result]

-## 4. Successful pick and place!
+## 4. Successful Pick and Place!
  With the collision map in place and a fairly accurate object detection SVM, I was able to successfully pick and place objects!
-Here's a video of a successful run.
+Here's a video of a successful run:

  [![Successful Pick and Place Run](https://img.youtube.com/vi/bGgx0UMarA0/0.jpg)](https://www.youtube.com/watch?v=bGgx0UMarA0)